Food & Drinks

 A great way to taste and learn about the more than 70 brands under the Rums of Puerto Rico quality seal is to tour our distilleries, such as the historic Castillo Serallés and iconic Casa BACARDÍ.
 Or, try some creative, rum-forward cocktails at bars such as La Factoría and La Casita de los Rones in Old San Juan or La Barrita del Lado or La Central by Mario Pagán, both at Distrito T-Mobile.

-Are you sober-curious?
-Check out our guide to the Island's best mocktails instead.
+Guide to the Island's best mocktails

 Be sure to try Ron del Barrilito while on the Island.